 Systems that support the most up-to-date Unicode ICU libraries (like Android or the Mac) should see Cherokee as a choice among languages.
-It is not typically a UI language for the OS, meaning the system isn't translated into it.
-So in practice a user must also select an alternative language such as English that will appear in the UI.
 For example, on a Mac someone can pick a Cherokee keyboard, and type in GMail the Cherokee characters:

 Language selection UI